FWM#: 261 (new)

 B. The Unit Day Value (UDV) procedures may be used to develop a systematic evaluation of the uses of wildlife.
 UDV can be used if less precise values are acceptable and substantial documentation is not needed.
 The application of more advanced methods such as the Travel Cost Method (TCM) or the Contingent Valuation Method (CVM) produce more statistically reliable values.
 The information and data generated by applying one more of the advanced methods are more extensive than data generated by UDV procedures and also provide substantial documentation.

 C. The HUEE procedures are designed for use by field staff assigned to evaluate the impacts of water and non-water resource development projects.
 These procedures may be applied in field studies without the assistance of economists or recreation planners.
 However, application of advanced methods such as TCM or CVM may require the assistance of a specialist, such as an economist or recreation planner.
 This assistance may be obtained from the lead planning agency, other Federal or State agencies, specialists within the Service, universities, or private consultants.

 1.4 Handbook.
 The Service HUEE Handbook (formerly 104 ESM, Revised August 1985) is issued by the Assistant Director - Ecological Services.
 It contains HUEE implementation guidance.
 You can find the handbook on the Handbooks Web site.

 For additional information regarding this policy, contact the Division of Habitat Conservation.
-For more information on this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information on this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.